sethbh30/CIT5900-Research-Graph/README.md

   - Text processing methods
 - Created this GitHub Pages site to visualize findings and provide an interactive dashboard

-## Key Insights
-Our analysis revealed several interesting patterns in FSRDC research:
-- [Insert 2-3 key findings from your analysis]
-- [Include brief mention of trends or notable discoveries]
-- [Highlight any unexpected or particularly valuable insights]

 ## Technologies Used
 - **Python**: Core programming language
 - **Pandas/NumPy**: Data processing and numerical analysis